ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "My father is gone to London, and Jane has written to beg my uncle's immediate assistance; and we shall be off, I hope, in half-an-hour.
-But nothing can be done--I know very well that nothing can be done.
+But nothing can be done -- I know very well that nothing can be done.
 How is such a man to be worked on?
 How are they even to be discovered?
 I have not the smallest hope.
 It is every way horrible!"

 Darcy shook his head in silent acquiescence.

-"When my eyes were opened to his real character--Oh! had I known what I ought, what I dared to do!
-But I knew not--I was afraid of doing too much.
+"When my eyes were opened to his real character -- Oh! had I known what I ought, what I dared to do!
+But I knew not -- I was afraid of doing too much.
 Wretched, wretched mistake!"

 Darcy made no answer.
 He seemed scarcely to hear her, and was walking